paraskuk/paraskuk/README.md

 ## Hi there 👋

-- 🔭 Working as a Senior Software Engineer (Python and Java).
+- 🔭 Senior Software Engineer (Python and Java).
 - 🌱 Rust

 ## 🚀 About Me